strudelbots/strudel-public/README.md

 ### Create Strudel Test Action in your Github Repository (optional)
 This step is optional and can be used to run a Strudel test to verify that your setup is correct.
 1. Open your repository in GitHub/IDE.
-2. Create a new file in the `.github/workflows` directory with the name `strudel-test.yml`.
+2. Create a new file in the `.github/workflows` directory with the name `run-strudel-test.yml`.
 2. CCopy the following code into the file:
 ```
 name: client side run strudel test
-# version v0.22.04
+# version run-entire-repository
 on:
   workflow_dispatch:
     inputs: